Overview of Travel Health and Safety

 Tuberculosis (TB) is an infectious disease caused by bacteria (Mycobacterium tuberculosis).
 TB most commonly affects the lungs, but any organ of the body can be affected.
 TB is usually spread when infected people cough and droplets are inhaled by those nearby.
 Persistent cough, fever, night sweats, weight loss, fatigue, chest pain, and bloody sputum are symptoms of infection, but they are not always present.
 TB is a risk for travelers going to areas where TB is endemic, especially for persons who will be in the area for longer than 1 month, health care providers, and persons working in aid situations.
 Drug-resistant TB, which is becoming more prevalent in almost all countries, makes treatment more difficult.

 Prevention: Avoid close physical contact with persons who are coughing or otherwise obviously ill.
 Long-stay travelers should screen domestic help for TB.
 A vaccine called Bacille Calmette-Guérin (BCG) is used in many developing countries and is also recommended in some industrialized countries for long-stay traveling children under the age of 5 years going to highly endemic areas.
 BCG is ineffective in adults.
-Pre- and posttravel TB screenings with a skin test or blood test are recommended for long-stay travelers going to very high-risk areas.
+Pre- and posttravel TB screenings with a skin test or blood test are recommended for long-stay travelers going to moderate- or high-risk areas.